 We have a commercial paper program (the Program), under which we may issue unsecured commercial paper notes.
 Amounts available under the Program may be borrowed, repaid and re-borrowed, with the aggregate face or principal amount of the notes outstanding under the program at any time not to exceed \$1.0 billion.
 The maturities of the notes can vary, but may not exceed 397 days from the date of issue.
 The notes are sold under customary terms in the commercial paper market and may be issued at a discount from par or, alternatively, may be sold at par and bear interest at rates dictated by market conditions at the time of their issuance.
 The proceeds from the issuance of the notes are used for general corporate purposes.
-As of April 24, 2020, we had commercial paper notes outstanding with an aggregate principal amount of \$523 million, a weighted-average interest rate of 2.01% and maturities primarily less than three months.
+No commercial paper notes were outstanding as of April 30, 2021.

-In connection with the Program, we have a senior unsecured credit agreement that expires on December 10, 2021.
-The credit agreement provides a \$1.0 billion revolving unsecured credit facility that serves as a back-up for the Program.
-Proceeds from the facility may also be used for general corporate purposes, providing another potential source of liquidity to the extent that the credit facility exceeds the outstanding debt issued under the Program.
-The credit agreement also includes options that allow us to request an increase in the facility of up to an additional \$300 million and to extend its maturity date for two additional one-year periods, both subject to certain conditions.
-As of April 24, 2020, we were in compliance with all associated covenants in this agreement.
-No amounts were drawn against this facility during any of the periods presented.
+In connection with the Program, we have a senior unsecured credit agreement with a syndicated group of lenders.
+The credit agreement, which was amended on January 22, 2021, provides for a \$1.0 billion revolving unsecured credit facility, with a sublimit of \$50 million available for the issuance of letters of credit on our behalf.
+The credit facility matures on January 22, 2026, with an option for us to extend the maturity date for two additional 1-year periods, subject to certain conditions.
+The proceeds of the loans may be used by us for general corporate purposes and as liquidity support for our existing commercial paper program.
+As of April 30, 2021, we were compliant with all associated covenants in the agreement.
+No amounts were drawn against this credit facility during any of the periods presented.